 In contrast, ESG investing is about more than morals (although they may still somewhat motivate many ESG investors).
 Its leading proposition is that companies that are sustainable, socially responsible, and well- governed are more likely to perform well in the long term; and this makes their shares a better choice for investors looking for sustainable returns in their portfolio.

 Why is ESG investing gaining profile so quickly?

-In 2020, the COVID-19 pandemic has highlighted the need for people and companies to act in a more responsible and sustainable way, while social justice movements (such as Black Lives Matter) have increased our awareness of societal imbalances in need of correction.
+For instance, the COVID-19 pandemic has highlighted the need for people and companies to act in a more responsible and sustainable way.
+Similarly, social justice movements (such as Black Lives Matters) have increased awareness of societal imbalances in need of correction.

-And, if not for these high profile news stories, one would imagine the headlines this year would have been dominated by stories about the record-breaking number of natural disasters happening around the globe.
+And if not for these high-profile news stories, one would imagine that the headlines would have been dominated by stories about the record-breaking number of global-warming-induced environmental changes taking place worldwide.

 - This year saw the second time that the official alphabetical list of hurricane names has been used up, meaning forecasters have had to move to the supplementary list of Greek letter names

 - Wildfires have burned millions of acres across the planet